angr/angr-doc/examples.md

 # angr examples

-To help you get started with angr, we've created several examples.
+To help you get started with [angr](https://github.com/angr/angr), we've created several examples.
+These mostly stem from CTF problems solved with angr by Shellphish.
+Enjoy!

 ## CrackMe example: Whitehat CTF 2015 - Crypto 400